opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

   }
   ```

-  LLMs do not always give the correct answer, therefore it is important to provide relevant context with a question:
+  LLMs do not always give the correct answer.
+This is one reason why we want to use RAG and provide relevant context with a question:

   `curl http://localhost:8888/v1/completions -d '{"prompt": "Charles III succeeded his mother on her death in September 2022.
 Please keep your answer under 10 words.
 Question: Who is the head of state of the United Kingdom?"}' | jq`